ilg-physics-ucsb/physics6-manual/6AL/lab1.md

 ## Using Spreadsheets to make a plot

-Now that we have made our table, let's plot our data and do a fit.
+Now that we have made our table, let&rsquo;s plot our data and do a fit.
 We will have to use the LINEST function in sheets to give us the error and number of sig figs in our measurement.
-Watch the video below demonstrating all of this.
+Watch the video below, which demonstrates all of this.

 :::Video
 <iframe width="auto"  src="https://www.youtube.com/embed/wkqlSuAoFLQ" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>